Epping Golf Club, Essex. (1890 - WW2)

 Thanks to Dixon Pickup for the following information.
 The hallmark silver (Birmingham 1910 by Crisford & Norris) award button, below, is for Epping Golf Club.
 Lettering exactly as per the earlier gilt uniform type.
 This indicates that the club was alive and well just prior to WW1.

-It seems that the club went into abeyance at the time of WW1.
+It seems that the earlier Epping Golf Club went into abeyance prior WW1.

-The next appearance was in 1930 with a 9-hole course laid out at Bridge Farm.
+The club re-appeared in 1929 with a course laid out at Bridge Farm.

 Many thanks to Neil Sjoberg, manager of the current Epping Golf Club, for sharing his memories and allowing us to use the images relating to the former 1930s club that appear below.